-- Invest in regional amenities and services, including transit (where supported by land use), regional parks and trails, and bikeways to support the Suburban Edge area as an attractive place to locate and do business. - Promote local planning around key intersections, regional infrastructure, and business needs. - Support the development of workforce housing to provide nearby housing options for employees of local employers. - Convene interested partners to further strategies toward increasing regional competitiveness and include discussion of how Suburban Edge communities can contribute to the region's overall economic growth.
+- Invest in regional amenities and services, including transit, regional parks and trails, and bikeways to support the Emerging Suburban Edge area as an attractive place to locate and do business. - Promote local planning around key intersections, regional infrastructure, and business needs. - Support the development of workforce housing to provide nearby housing options for employees of local employers. - Convene interested partners to further strategies towards increasing regional competitiveness and include discussion of how Emerging Suburban Edge communities can contribute to the region's overall economic growth.